ypachori0/CSC680-Final-Project/README.md

 - Automatic expense splitting and settlement calculations
 - MapKit integration to list all planned spots or lodging locations

-Sign in is required:
+## Sign in is required (TEST ACCOUNT CREDENTIALS BELOW)
-(TEST CREDENTIALS)
-Email: test@test.com
+- Email: test@test.com
-Password: Test!1234
+- Password: Test!1234